-Individuals that are regularly engaged in the transfer of business ownership in the open market are often thought to be some of the most knowledgeable people, when it comes down to, what do business interests sell for and what are the actual terms and conditions that buyers and sellers agree to in order to accomplish a sale.
+Individuals who are regularly engaged in the transfer of business ownership in the open market are thought to be some of the most knowledgeable people when it comes to what business interests sell for and defining the terms and conditions that buyers and sellers agree to in order to accomplish a sale.

-There are other accreditation in business appraisal which are offered to CPA’s that have taken a prescribed set of courses and passed a written examination.
+There are other accreditation in business appraisal which you may find listed as part of a business appraiser’s credentials.
+They do not have the same weight as the above top accreditations.
+They are offered to professionals who have taken a prescribed set of courses and passed a written examination.

 - The Accredited in Business Valuation (ABV) credential is awarded by the AICPA.

-- The National Association of Certified Valuation analyst awards a credential of Certified Valuation Analyst (CVA) to CPA’s that have taken a 40 class including an examination and completed a take home case study.
+- The National Association of Certified Valuation analyst awards a credential of Certified Valuation Analyst (CVA) to professionals who have taken a 40 hour class including an examination and completed a take home case study.

-- Neither of these credentials require peer review of work product.
+- Note: Neither of these credentials require peer review of work product.